-- A. Field inspection and testing will be performed under provisions of the General Requirements. - B. Compaction testing will be performed in accordance with ANSI/ASTM D698. - C. If tests indicate Work does not meet specified requirements, remove Work, replace, and retest at no additional cost to the Owner.
+- A. Field inspection and testing will be performed under provisions of the General Requirements. - B. Compaction testing will be performed in accordance with ANSI/ASTM D698.

+- C. If tests indicate Work does not meet specified requirements, remove Work, replace, and retest at no additional cost to the Owner.

+- 3.07 SCHEDULES

-- A.
+- Α.

 - Structural Fill: (Building and Paving)

 1. Fill Maximum 8 inches compacted depth.

 2. Compact to minimum 95 percent of maximum density.

-- Β.

-- Compact to minimum 95 percent of maximum density.

-Subsoil Fill:
+- Subsoil Fill: В.

+- 1.

-Fill Maximum 8 inches compacted depth.
+- Fill Maximum 8 inches compacted depth.
 Compact to minimum 90 percent of maximum density.
+2.

-Topsoil Fill:
+- Topsoil Fill: С.

-- C.

 - Fill Maximum 8 inches depth.
 1.